 In 1953, Miss Daisy was a member of the Netball Association.
 A regional tournament was held in Montserrat and she was assigned to take care of the squad from Grenada.
 One day she visited the team at its quarters near Jubilee Town.
 She requested a cup of coffee.
 After she drank it she began feeling unwell and eventually passed out.
 A doctor was summoned.
 When he checked Miss Daisy’s vital signs she had no pulse.
 He gave her an injection and she regurgitated and improved but still felt sick for some time.

 Around 1952 Miss Daisy opened a small business on George Street in which she sold mostly women’s garments.
 She also dabbled in making hats – a craft she saw one of her aunts perform – but didn’t take it seriously at first.
 However in 1955 during a visit to New York she took a class in hat design at the Traphagen School of Fashion in Manhattan.
-Although she didn’t complete the course she learned the basics and eventually became proficient.
+Her visitor’s visa expired before she could complete the course, so she returned to Montserrat.
+But by that time she had learned the basics and eventually became proficient.

 On January 6, 1966, a fire on George Street destroyed several businesses, including Miss Daisy’s shop.
 Making matters worse she had no insurance.
 But she caught a big break just a month later when Queen Elizabeth visited Montserrat.
 “They had luncheons and different events and the women were always required to wear hats,” Miss Daisy explains.

 She ended up making many of those hats, and the financial boost allowed her to re-open her shop.
 She also got to meet the Queen during an exhibition fair at Hyde Park in Harris Village.